 Take a trip Netherlands

-Beautiful cities like The Hague, Rotterdam or Utrecht are worth a visit.
-In the countryside, you will find more medieval sites and colorful landscapes ranging from the plains of Kinderdijk with its old mills to the tulip fields near the Keukenhof or the beaches of the North Sea in the region of Zeeland.
+Charming cities like The Hague, Rotterdam, and Utrecht are well worth the trip.
+In the countryside, medieval sites and colorful landscapes await — from the windmills of Kinderdijk to the tulip fields near Keukenhof and the wide North Sea beaches of Zeeland.

 Regions